 The same holds true in getting individuals, especially women, to take action on their financial life.

-- Let them FEEL it: Women are very sensitive to feelings and emotions thus they are known for being great nurturers.
+- Let them FEEL it: Women are very sensitive to feelings and emotions thus, they are known for being great nurturers.
 This is one of their greatest assets, yet the financial industry continues to ignore it.
 Accepting this unique quality in a woman can help you build a stronger relationship with women and escalate the process of moving forward.

-For many women, it’s about feeling something, whether that be fear, jealousy, hurt or happiness.
+For many women, it’s about feeling something, whether that be fear, jealousy, hurt, or happiness.
 It’s not about simply knowledge or statistics, it’s not about the intellectual aspects of a recommendation.
-It’s about the feeling people experience when they consider change.
+It’s about the feeling people experience when they consider a change.
 Remember, most people are naturally resistant to change.
 For many, change will only occur when the feelings associated with the change become less than the emotions attached to NOT changing.

-As you spend time learning about the woman, make sure you ask open ended questions that address the emotions they feel: fear of the future, running out of money, discomfort of not knowing, or feelings of being overwhelmed and disorganized.
+As you spend time learning about the woman, make sure you ask open-ended questions that address the emotions they feel: fear of the future, running out of money, the discomfort of not knowing, or feelings of being overwhelmed and disorganized.
 Once you understand the underlying emotions, you can present your value by addressing those emotions using real stories to make stronger connections, which leads me to my next component.

-When sharing client stories it’s critical to not just state the facts or the issues they were experiencing, but to express the emotions the subject was feeling BEFORE they started working with you and AFTER they experienced your service and guidance.
+When sharing client stories, it’s critical to not just state the facts or the issues they were experiencing, but to express the emotions the subject was feeling BEFORE they started working with you and AFTER they experienced your service and guidance.

-“When Mary was referred to me she was feeling overwhelmed, fearful about her future and totally disorganized……” “Today Mary feels more in control, she looks forward to meeting and discussing her investments and she feels more optimistic about her future.”
+“When Mary was referred to me, she was feeling overwhelmed, fearful about her future, and totally disorganized… Today, Mary feels more in control, she looks forward to meeting and discussing her investments, and she feels more optimistic about her future.”